Leaders hold Ukraine peace talks as fighting surges

 If the French and German leaders hoped their peace initiative would be met by conciliatory moves on the ground, the prospect of talks appears to have triggered the opposite, with the pro-Russian rebels determined to drive home their advantage.

 Armoured columns of Russian-speaking soldiers with no insignia have been advancing for days around Debaltseve.
-Last week they captured the small town of Vuhlehirsk next to Debaltseve.
+Last week they captured the small town of Vuhlehirsk next to Debaltseve, and a reconnaissance unit was there on Tuesday salvaging equipment from abandoned Ukrainian trenches.

+The squad's commander said his men did not want a truce while they had government forces on the run.

 On the Russian side of the border, Moscow announced war games on Tuesday on the eve of the talks.